New recruitment materials launched on the Scout Print Centre plus everything you need to run a Tea Prepared event

-Kick start an inspiring challenge with our brand new fundraising poster.
+Meanwhile, download your free Scout Guide to Finger Spelling.
+Or kick start an inspiring challenge with our brand new fundraising poster.
+Our Scout stargazing guide is also still available.
 We've also responded to your requests for more flexibility on the print centre with new custom poster, flyer and banner templates.
 And on the subject of flexibility, here's your free Flexible Volunteering Poster.
 Download it now.

 Other new materials include a Beaver Scout Colony leaflet, an A4 document template, Welsh language posters, more outdoor banners and a custom Scout map of the UK.

-We also have two new Info Graphics - Scouting in 2014 and What People Really Think of Scouting, which are perfect for presentations and annual reports.
-You can change the numbers in the Info Graphic in the print Centre to include your local data.
+We also have two new Info Graphics - Scouting in 2014 and What People Say About Scouting When We're not in The Room, which are perfect for presentations and annual reports.
+You can change the numbers in the first Info Graphic in the print Centre to include your local data.

 We have over 500 other templates on the print centre, too.
 To get started, log in with your normal user name and password then click on the green box in the bottom left of this screen.
 Take a look at the adult recruitment posters, Open Night flyers and Bear Grylls banners.
 Your free Think Global, Act Local poster is also available.

-Also, don't forget to try out our brand new vacancy boards which you can use to promote Scouting roles to parents and other adults.
+Also, don't forget to try out our vacancy boards which you can use to promote Scouting roles to parents and other adults.
 Read the user guide now.

 Scout Counties, Areas and Regions have been provided with the Scout 'capitals' font, the Serif Black and the Serif Plain.
 This is also commercially available